 The College of Arts and Sciences Dean's Office, in cooperation with the Office of Research and Sponsored Programs and individual departments in the college, fund proposals for course releases and for research budgets as one means to enhance focus on research, research productivity, and on acquisition of grant funds.
 The projects may be in any Arts and Sciences discipline; they must result in an external grant application, a high-quality scholarly publication (or submission of a paper to a first-class journal), or a work of similar scholarly merit.
 Proposals may be submitted by any tenure-line faculty member.

 (1) Course Releases. an award of $1000, matched by $1000 from the applicant's department and by $1000 by the Office of Research and Sponsored Programs, that is used to provide a course release for the faculty member.
 Whether the release is taken in Spring or Fall is decided by the department chair.
-(No course release can be authorized in the same term in which a faculty member receives an overload.)(2) Monetary Awards. an award of $500, matched by $500 from the applicant's department and by $500 by the Office of Research and Sponsored Programs (for a total monetary award of $1500), that may be used as a budget for research expenses or research-related travel (but not as a salary supplement).
+(No course release can be authorized in the same term in which a faculty member receives an overload.)
+Course releases are assigned subject to the needs of the department.
+(2) Monetary Awards. an award of $500, matched by $500 from the applicant's department and by $500 by the Office of Research and Sponsored Programs (for a total monetary award of $1500), that may be used as a budget for research expenses or research-related travel (but not as a salary supplement).
 Preference in making the awards will be given to projects that do not benefit from other sources of support.
 Since funding for this program will come partially from dollars generated by prior grant activity, some of the awards likely will go to projects resulting in grant applications.
 Applicants submit to their department chairs an application packet consisting of the following items (double-spaced, 12-point Times-Roman or close equivalent):

 Previous Research Enhancement Plan Awardees

 Copyright © 2018 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000

 Regulations | Consumer InformationWebsite Accessibility |